SEO Content Optimizer 8/10

 Surfer includes a keyword research module, but we’ll be direct: it’s the weakest feature in the platform.
 You can discover related keywords, see search volume estimates, and find keyword clusters, but the data doesn’t match the depth or accuracy of dedicated tools like Ahrefs or Semrush.

-The keyword clustering feature is the most useful part — it groups related keywords that can be targeted with a single page rather than separate articles.
+The keyword clustering feature is the most useful part.
+It groups related keywords that can be targeted with a single page rather than separate articles.
 This is helpful for content planning, and it’s reasonably accurate.
 But for actual keyword difficulty analysis, search volume trends, and competitive gap analysis, you’ll still need a standalone keyword tool.

 We treated Surfer’s keyword research as a supplementary feature and didn’t rely on it for editorial planning.
 If you’re expecting it to replace your keyword research tool, you’ll be disappointed.